larryv/vimfiles/README.markdown

     ```vim
     set showbreak=>>>   " vimrc: Enable this by default.
-    set showbreak&      " gvimrc: Reset it in the GUI.
+    set showbreak=      " gvimrc: Clear it in the GUI.
     ```

 -   Use `silent!` to run most commands that don't need `+eval`, do have